bmaluff/superset-secretsmanager/README.md

 ## Overview

-This is a fork from https://github.com/awslabs/data-on-eks.git where they implement a superset version in EKS, but I didn't find any public repo that sets the AWS Secrets Manager to use it OOTB, so I hope this helps at least one folk and let them test it faster.
+This is a fork from https://github.com/awslabs/data-on-eks.git where they implement superset in EKS, but I didn't find any public repo that sets the AWS Secrets Manager to use it OOTB, so I hope this helps at least one folk and let them test it faster.

 ## Requirements
 1. Set an AWS account